alexiom/alexiom.github.io/_pages/teaching.md

   </div>
   <div class="student__quote__minipage">
     <blockquote>
-    	Alex did a great job of teaching coding and the assignments were manageable and informative.
-It was much faster paced than other coding classes other students and I have taken, but Alex was super understanding and that was helpful.
+    	He provided plenty of time in class to answer questions and consistently held office hours that were very helpful.
+Showing us real time in R what he was doing was also very helpful.

-    <cite> Student, Fall 2021</cite>
+    <cite> Fall 2022 Student</cite>
     </blockquote>
   </div>
   <div class="student__quote__minipage">